 Keep dried parsley in an airtight jar similar to all herbs and spices away from heat and moisture.
 We recommend a spice cabinet that is away from the sink, stove and not facing direct sunlight.
-When properly stored, dried chives can last up to 1 – 2 years but we recommend to always check the best use date.
+When properly stored, dried parsley can last up to 1 – 2 years but we recommend to always check the best use date.

 FLAVORS THAT GO WITH PARSLEY: